MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 1. FLWs on Windows and macOS
 1. IT Pros on Windows and macOS

-Microsoft recommends that you build a report of all your user/device pairs by using sign-in data from your tenant using querying tools like Azure Monitor and Workbooks   .
-You should strive to identify all the relevant user/device pairs matching these categories, at a minimum.
-For each user you should have a list of which OSes they regularly use for work purposes and map that OS information to the readiness for that user/device pair to have phishing-resistance enforced.
+Microsoft recommends that you build a report of all your user/device pairs by using sign-in data from your tenant.
+You can use querying tools like [Azure Monitor and Workbooks](~/identity/monitoring-health/overview-workbooks.md).
+At minimum, try to identify all user/device pairs that match these categories.

+For each user, create a list of which operating systems they regularly use for work.
+Map the list to the readiness for phishing-resistant sign-in enforcement for that user/device pair.

 OS type | Ready for Enforcement | Not Ready for Enforcement
 --------|-----------------------|--------------------------